section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 In advanced architectures like **MVVM**, there are more commonly used packages like the `model` but we're not concerned about them for now.

-Right click on views and add two empty activities namely `CreateAccountActivity` and `SignInActivity` respectively.
+Right click on views and add two empty activities namely `CreateAccountActivity` and `SignInActivity`.
 These two comes with their respective Xml layout files namely `activity_create_account` and `activity_sign_in`.

 Right-click extensions directory select new kotlin file or class then select `object`.
 Set object's name to `Extensions`.
 Do the same thing on utils where you'll name the object as `FirebaseUtils`.
 It should look similar to this ;